-Tom's Story - working together on positive solutions
+Box out: Tom's Story - working together on positive solutions

-Tom, his mum and brothers moved to a refuge in Essex when he was 12 years old to escape violence at home.
-Tom and his older brother were then targeted by criminal gangs and started to be involved in county lines drug running.
-This led to Tom going missing many times and being arrested.
+Tom, his mum and brothers moved to a refuge in Essex when he was 12 to escape violence at home.
+Tom and his older brother were then targeted by criminal gangs and started to be involved in county lines drug running, leading to Tom going missing many times and being arrested.
 Tom was moved into foster care in a new area of Essex when he fell out with his gang and police believed his life was in danger.

 He did well in foster care to begin with but placements would break down when he kept going missing to travel back to his old community.
 A violent episode led to some time in a young offender's institute, then into residential care further away for his safety.
 During this placement, Tom became more settled and wanted to move back home, but his mum was worried about the impact on his younger brother and how she would cope emotionally.
-Our Connecting and Uniting Families team helped them to explore and rebuild their relationship.
-1-2-1 sessions helped her to explore her feelings without judgement and the team could see her parenting confidence growing.
-Then Tom's brother moved home and wanted to move on from his criminal past and build a new life, so became a positive role-model for Tom.
+Our Connecting and Uniting Families team helped them to explore and rebuild their relationship, with 1-2-1 sessions helping her to explore these feeling without judgement and the team could see her parenting confidence growing.